SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 and a Robert-Asselin-Williams filter [@Williams2011; @Amezcua2011].
 The spherical harmonic transform is grid-flexible.
 Any iso-latitude ring-based grid can be used and new grids can be externally defined and passed on as argument.
-Many grids are already implemented: The conventional Gaussian grid, a regular longitude-latitude grid, the octahedral Gaussian grid [@Malardel2016], the octahedral Clenshaw-Curtis grid [@Hotta2018], and the HEALPix grid [@Gorski2005].
+Many grids are already implemented: the conventional Gaussian grid, a regular longitude-latitude grid, the octahedral Gaussian grid [@Malardel2016], the octahedral Clenshaw-Curtis grid [@Hotta2018], and the HEALPix grid [@Gorski2005].